Security Considerations for Multi-agent Systems: Security Threats, Risks, and Vulnerabilities Affecting AI Agent Systems

 \subsubsection{RMP\_13 - Reasoning Transparency and Trust}

 RMP\_13\_1 - Reasoning Transparency Weaponization for Social Engineering.
-Explicit reasoning traces create stronger social engineering vectors because users trust transparent logic more than opaque decisions.
-Attackers inject content crafted to produce chains of reasoning that appear scientifically rigorous while leading to dangerous conclusions.
-In multi-agent healthcare or decision systems, user trust in one agent's transparent reasoning can override downstream safety mechanisms.
+Agents with high reasoning transparency (explicit reasoning traces) create stronger social engineering vectors when reasoning is publicly visible to users who trust explicit logic.
+A medical agent showing transparent reasoning like "The patient has symptom X which indicates condition Y, let's proceed with treatment Z" creates appearance of scientific rigor even when that reasoning contains logical leaps or unsupported claims.
+Users trust transparent reasoning more than opaque decisions.
+Attackers craft medical information injected into patient records to create chains of reasoning leading to dangerous treatments that appear thoroughly justified.
+Multi-agent distinction: In healthcare systems with multiple diagnostic agents and user interfaces, user trust in one agent's transparent reasoning can override safety mechanisms.~\cite{ar2603_14158, ar2601_19061, ar2603_02436, ar2503_01908, ar2510_26418}.

 RMP\_13\_2 - Multi-Agent Reasoning Disagreement Exploitation for Trust Confusion.
-Singular agents cannot disagree with themselves; multi-agent systems enable attackers to engineer disagreement by injecting different payloads to different agents, then manipulating how disagreement is presented to users to steer trust toward malicious recommendations.
+When multiple agents exhibit different reasoning quality characteristics (Agent A produces high-confidence opaque reasoning, Agent B produces low-confidence transparent reasoning), users become confused about which agent to trust.
+Attackers exploit this confusion by injecting content that causes disagreement between agents, then presenting the disagreement to users in ways that manipulate trust toward malicious recommendations.
+Multi-agent distinction: Singular agents cannot disagree with themselves; multi-agent systems create opportunities for attackers to engineer disagreement by injecting different payloads to different agents, then manipulating user trust based on the disagreement pattern.~\cite{ar2407_12784, ar2503_03704, ar2603_12621, ar2512_16962, ar2602_10133}.